inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 ### Case study 2
 You are serving as the Lead Architect for a telecommunications company that recently formed through the merging of three other telecommunication companies.
 The business operating model has been unified, and an Enterprise Architecture program has been put in place to manage the integration of the three organizations.

 The company has adopted the TOGAF 9 Architecture Development Method.
 It has successfully completed the architecture definition phases of an ADM cycle and has identified a large collection of candidate roadmap components.
 The CIO is the sponsor of the program.
-She is concerned about the risks to the existing revenue lines and would also like to ensure that the most cost-beneficial projects are undertaken first.
+She is concerned about the risks to the existing revenue lines and would also like to **ensure that the most cost-beneficial projects are undertaken first**.

-The Architecture Board has approved the draft Architecture Definition Document and they are now at the stage of conducting migration planning.
+The Architecture **Board has approved the draft Architecture Definition Document and they are now at the stage of conducting migration planning**.
 A working group has been formed that involves all the key architects and the stakeholders from the corporate matrix (those who will work on the project).

 You have been asked to recommend how they can identify and prioritize the projects from these roadmap components, taking account of the CIO’s concerns.
 Based on the TOGAF standard, which of the following is the best answer?